janjagusch/PyConBerlin2019/talk_proposal_piedata.md

 ### Notes for reviewers only

 - The data was extracted from chefkoch.de, using a scraper written in Python.
+This means that the raw data is mostly in German.
+However, all necessary information for this talk will be translated to English.
 - If time allows, we will also briefly cover more advanced topics, such as ELMO and BERT.